Skip to content

 B2G e-invoicing has been mandatory in France since January 1, 2020.
 All suppliers to public entities are required to issue invoices electronically via the official and obligatory central platform Chorus Pro.

-The B2B e-invoicing mandate in France will require all businesses to send and receive invoices electronically, in an EN16931-compliant format, starting in 2026, following a phased roll-out:
+The e-invoicing mandate in France will require all businesses to send and receive domestic B2B invoices electronically, in UBL, CII or Factur-X format (all 3 are EN16931-compliant).

 There is however the possibility for this deadline to be postponed by an additional 3 months by the government.

-According to the law, businesses will have the option to send and receive invoices through the future central platform (PPF) or through a certified provider (PDP)
+According to the law, businesses will have to send and receive invoices through a certified provider (PDP)

 PDPs are private service providers that have been certified by the French government for their ability to offer e-invoicing capabilities in full compliance with the B2B mandate.